-The 2016 BO is a performance based BO that requires certain actions to be accomplished in a five and ten-year planning horizon as well as maintain a base silvery minnow population of no less than 0.3 Catch Per Unit Effort (CPUE) in a three-year period with a goal of 1.0 CPUE or better as measured in October of each year to be considered a self-sustaining population.
+The 2016 BO is a performance-based BO that requires certain actions to be accomplished in a five and ten-year planning horizon as well as maintain a base silvery minnow population of no less than 0.3 Catch Per Unit Effort (CPUE) in a three-year period with a goal of 1.0 CPUE or better as measured in October of each year to be considered a self-sustaining population.
 The MRGCD has remained in compliance with the 2016 BO and continues to invest dedicated resources for the purpose of maintaining compliance for the 15-year period of coverage under this BO.
-The official determination for 2019 shows the October silvery minnow numbers at 2.11 CPUE, well above the 1.0 CPUE required for 10 out of 15 years under this BO.
+The official determination for 2020 shows the October silvery minnow numbers at 0.3 CPUE, that falls within the minimum required metric.